PlumpMath/blender_patch_templates/readme.rst

 for your own use - rather than blindly copying changes and expecting them to work, just because you followed the template.
-Admittedly, early on, many developers will do their fair share of copy-paste from existing code, but we would encourage developers to take care to understand all the changes made.
+Admittedly, early on, many developers will do their fair share of copy-paste from existing code, but we would encourage developers to take the time to understand all necesssary changes.

 New Features (because we can!)